philgyford/pepysdiary/README.md

 Requires Django 1.7.x.

+Can be run in Vagrant using https://github.com/philgyford/vagrant-heroku-cedar-14-python (symlink that projects `Vagrantfile` and `config/vagrant/` into the root of `django-pepysdiary/`).

 If you want to run it locally, then copy `pepysdiary/settings/development_template.py` to `pepysdiary/settings/development.py` and set things accordingly.
 Then do:

 	$ ./manage.py runserver